 The study of generalized quantifiers, as expressed in natural language, has led to generalized quantifier theory (GQT).
 This theory acknowledges the existence of a fundamental difference between quantification in natural language and quantification in logic.
 Words like "all" and "some" in English, as well as their equivalents in other languages, may seem to be the counterparts of the universal (\forall , 'for all') and existential (\exists , 'for some') quantifiers of formal logic, and words like "three", and "most", which have been called 'cardinal quantifiers' and 'proportional quantifiers' (Partee, 1988), may seem to be the counterparts of certain generalized quantifiers, but this is not the case.

 In formal logic, if p is a formula that denotes a proposition then the expressions ' \forall x. p' and ' \exists y. p' are quantifications, saying that p is true of all individual objects and that p is true of at least one such object, respectively.
 Such quantifications, which range over all individual objects in a universe of discourse, cannot be expressed in natural languages.
 It just is not possible to say that something is true "for all" or "for some", where "all" and "some" would refer to any conceivable object.
 The English expressions that are closest to the universal and existential quantifiers of formal logic are "everything", "everybody", "something" and "somebody" (and similarly in other languages), but these expressions do not quantify over all entities, but only over things and persons, respectively.
-Instead, natural languages have quantifying expressions like "all politicians", "a present",

-"some people", and "more than five sonatas", which include the indication of a certain domain that the quantification is restricted to.
+Instead, natural languages have quantifying expressions like "all politicians", "a present", "some people", and "more than five sonatas", which include the indication of a certain domain that the quantification is restricted to.
 This has led to the view that quantifiers in natural language are not determiners like "all" and "some", but are noun phrases (Barwise and Cooper, 1981).
 Determiners, instead, denote mappings from sets of entities to logical quantifiers (properties of sets of individuals).

-Not all quantifiers in natural language are noun phrases; temporal and spatial quantifiers may be expressed by adverbial expressions ("never", "somewhere",...)
-Not all noun phrases have to be viewed as quantifiers, either: proper names and singular definite expressions may be regarded as referring rather than quantifying expressions, and a noun phrase in predicative position (as in "Tim is a teacher") may be treated as a predicate.
+Not all quantifiers in natural language are noun phrases, however; temporal and spatial quantifiers may be expressed by adverbial expressions ("always, mostly, nowhere",...)
+Not all noun phrases are quantifiers, either.
+Proper names and singular definite expressions may be regarded as referring rather than quantifying expressions.
+Leaving such NPs out of consideration in the annotation scheme specified in this document would result in a Swiss-cheese-like scheme, especially from a semantic point of view; they have therefore been included.